Последна актуализация на страницата: 29 ноември 2022 г.

 The chart above also includes comparisons to Bitcoin and to Ethereum when it used proof-of-work.
 Estimates for Bitcoin's energy consumption vary widely between sources and it is a topic that attracts a lot of nuanced debate about not only the amount of energy consumed but the sources of that energy and the related ethics.

-Many articles estimate "per-transaction" energy expenditure to compare blockchains to other industries.
-The benefit of this is that it is easy to understand, but the energy required to mine a block is independent of the number of transactions within it.
+Many articles estimate "per-transaction" energy expenditure for blockchains.
+This can be misleading because the energy required to propose and validate a block is independent of the number of transactions within it.
 A per transaction unit of energy expenditure implies that fewer transactions would lead to smaller energy expenditure and vice-versa, which is not the case.
-A per-transaction estimate is highly dependent upon how a blockchain's transaction throughput is defined, and tweaking this definition can be gamed to make the value seem larger or smaller.
+Also, per-transaction estimates are very sensitive to how a blockchain's transaction throughput is defined, and tweaking this definition can be gamed to make the value seem larger or smaller.

 - Ethereum's energy consumption

 - Ethereum Emissions: A Bottom-up Estimate Kyle McDonald